PhilipDaniels/rmule/README.md

 - [nom](https://crates.io/crates/nom) is used to parse legacy aMule/eMule file formats such as [server.met](http://wiki.amule.org/t/index.php?title=Server.met_file)
 - [pico-args](https://crates.io/crates/pico-args) is used to parse the command line arguments.
 They're simple, and there is no need for something as heavyweight as [clap](https://crates.io/crates/clap).

+rMule avoids bringing in crates where possible.
+For example, I don't use [diesel](https://crates.io/crates/diesel) for SQL access, and rMule has its own database migration system in less than 100 lines of code.

 https://crates.io/crates/tokio-console